Brookies (Cookie Brownies)

 - Cool completely.
-It’s tough waiting for these soft, chewy, chocolatey Brookies to cool, but it will be worth the wait.
+It’s tough waiting for these soft, chewy, chocolatey babies to cool, but it will be worth the wait.
 Trust me!
-The Brookies will slice up perfectly when cooled completely.
+They will slice up perfectly when cooled completely.

 Personally, I love to enjoy Brookies nice and warm and straight from the pan.
 However, they’re also wonderful chilled in the fridge – that’s the way my husband likes them best.
 Feel free to serve them with a scoop of vanilla ice cream or a dollop of whipped cream.
-You could even drizzle a little hot fudge or caramel over the top for an extra decadent treat!
+You could even drizzle a little hot fudge or caramel over the top with a sprinkle of flaky sea salt for an extra decadent treat!

 Storing & freezing

-Cover and store leftover Brookies at room temperature for up to 1 week.
+Cover and store leftover bars at room temperature for up to 1 week.
 These can also be stored in the fridge, if you like to enjoy them cold.

 Freezing Instructions: Freeze baked and cooled cookie brownie bars for up to 3 months.
 Arrange in even layers in a large freezer-safe container between sheets of parchment.
 Thaw overnight in the refrigerator, then allow to come to room temperature before serving.
 Warm them up in the microwave for a few seconds if desired.